breezy-weather/breezy-weather/docs/COVERAGE.md

 This page documents the coverage status of weather sources around the world in Breezy Weather.
 Before you submit a request for a new source, please check this document to see if it has been considered for coverage in the past.

-In general, a main weather source can be considered for inclusion in the official release of Breezy Weather if it meets the following requirements:
+In general, a weather source can be considered for inclusion in the official release of Breezy Weather if it meets the following requirements:

-- **Geolocation availability:** A source should be able to provide forecast directly from geographical coordinates (latitude and longitude) directly, or return forecast locations from given coordinates.
+- **Geolocation availability:** A source should be able to provide data directly from geographical coordinates (latitude and longitude) directly, or return forecast locations from given coordinates.
 Breezy Weather is a mobile app, and is primary used for querying weather forecasts on the go.
 It is not enough to for a source to provide forecast from location names alone.
 - **Data format:** A source should provide its forecast data in JSON or XML format.
-- **Forecast availability:** _(for Main sources)_ A source should provide hourly forecast.
+- **Forecast availability:** _(for Forecast sources)_ A source should provide hourly forecast.
 The minimum frequency should be 6-hourly.
 Sources providing current observation, air pollution, pollen, alerts, or temperature normals WITHOUT hourly forecast can be implemented as a “Secondary Source.”
-- **Privacy requirement:** If an API key is needed to access the forecast data, it should not ask for personally identifiable information such as credit card or telephone number.
+- **Privacy requirement:** If an API key is needed to access the data, it should not ask for personally identifiable information such as credit card or telephone number.
 - **Concentration requirement:**  _(for Air Quality and Pollen sources)_ A source must provide air pollutant concentration data in µg/m³, mg/m³, ppb, or ppm.
 Pollen concentration must be in pollen count /m³.
 If the data source only provides a calculated index, it cannot be included in Breezy Weather, since every country has its own AQI standard which is often different from others.

 ## Summary